· · By MoneyToolkit

-Complete guide to the new marginal repayment brackets effective from 1 July 2025.
+Complete guide to the marginal repayment brackets, updated with the indexed 2026-27 thresholds effective from 1 July 2026.

 What changed?